 Whatever the reason, don't give up.
 You have the right to work with someone you connect with.
-If you feel comfortable, you can talk with your worker about how you are feeling and together you can find a way forward.
+If you feel comfortable, you can talk with your worker about how you are feeling.
 If you don't feel comfortable talking to your worker about this, that's OK.
 All you need to do is let us know through our admin staff.
 We'll take it from there and get back to you.